airpair/functional-testing-neo4j-with-docker/post.md

 docker run -i -t -d --name neo4j-two -p 7676:7474 tpires/neo4j
 ```

 Will spin up two instances of Neo4j, one called `neo4j-one` running on port `7575`, and one called `neo4j-two` running on port `7676`.
-This can multiple functional tests to be run in parallel.
+This allows multiple functional tests to be run in parallel.

 Cleaning these instances up is just a question of stopping and deleting them: